 The Aim is to Deliver Value

 The most common mistake that occurs when building workflows is misunderstanding their true purpose.
 As opposed to common belief, automation isn’t used solely for making life easier for your employees by reducing time spent executing manual tasks.
-Although it helps massively in that regard, as well as eliminating the risk of human error, automation’s primary purpose is to build better relationships with your audience through delivering value-driven experiences.
+Although it helps massively in that regard, as well as eliminating the risk of human error, automation’s primary purpose is to build better relationships with your audience by delivering value-driven experiences.

 In other words, while workflows streamline internal processes, they should be used to ensure the delivery of value to your customers.
 The company-based benefits such as smoother communication between the departments and time saved via automating processes are secondary.
 Remember, everything you do should always revolve around the client first.